nikodemus/foolang/docs/Arrays.md

     [1 2 3] of: U8

-Once things move further along, something like
+A special syntqax along the lines of

     U8[1, 2, 3]

-may be used instead.
+is also an option, but seems less appealing right now.

-XXX: Once I have allocation types for arrays, they will be denoted using a type parameter:
+**XXX**: Once I have allocation types for arrays, they will be denoted using a type parameter, eg:

     Vector[F64]
     Matrix[U8]

+This does _not_ necessarily imply general parameteric types -- but they are needed for arrays.

 ## Indexing & Broadcasting